Linaro/lava/doc/v2/devicetypes.rst

   were constructed.
 As it turned out, no such difference was actually exploited by the test writers.

-* The ``mustang`` device can support UBoot and UEFI bootloaders but not on the same machine.
+* The ``mustang`` device can support U-Boot and UEFI bootloaders but not on the same machine.
 The bootloader can be changed but this is a custom process which may or may not be manageable during a test job.
-Whereas the :term:`refactoring` could distinguish between the two boot methods,
+Whereas the :term:`pipeline` could distinguish between the two boot methods,

 * UEFI menu and UEFI shell are usually the same device type as the initial state of the one bootloader can determine how the subsequent operations proceed.

-* ``panda`` devices can support operating systems like Debian as well as supporting Android deployments using a single bootloader - UBoot.
+* ``panda`` devices can support operating systems like Debian as well as supporting Android deployments using a single bootloader - U-Boot.